How to Create a Property Business Plan for Your Investment

 Covid-19 and the resulting lockdowns have changed a lot of tenant priorities, with research from Benham and Reeves finding that high-speed WiFi, outside space, and proximity to outside green space is now the top three demands from tenants.

-This is significantly different to previous rankings, which saw nearby transport links, fast broadband, and onsite security as the prior top three.
+This is significantly different to previous rankings, which saw nearby transport links, fast broadband, and onsite security as the top three.

 While it’s a good idea to have a property that offers all tenant priorities, it’s essential you provide the top three desires to maximise your success potential.